Submodular Maximization using Test Scores: Proof of Lemma

-\paragraph{Proof of Upper Bound} We prove the upper bound stated in (\ref{upperbound}).
-The proof of the upper bound is almost identically to the upper bound proof for good test scores.
-Analogous (but slightly different) to that proof, consider a deterministic quantity $s^*$ such that $u(\{s^*\}) = 2a_{\pi_{\ell}(S)}^\ell$.
-By definition, we know that for every $j$, $a_{\pi_{j}(S)}^j \leq a_{\pi_{\ell}(S)}^\ell$.
-Moreover, we can upper bound $u(S)$ as follows,
+\paragraph{Proof of the upper bound (\ref{upperbound})} The proof of the upper bound is almost identical to the upper bound proof of Lemma~\ref{thm:subtest}.
+Once again, we will abuse notation by writing $g(\vec{y})$ instead of $g(\vec{y},\phi,\ldots,\phi)$ for any vector $\vec{y}$ of dimension $r < n$, where $\phi$ is some minimal-value element as defined in Section~\ref{sec:problem}.